Applying for licensure in British Columbia?

 - Change your home jurisdiction to another Canadian regulator outside of British Columbia.

-- Change your registration to non-practising in your home jurisdiction.
+- Change your licensure to non-practising in your home jurisdiction.

-- Cancel/do not renew your registration in your home jurisdiction.
+- Cancel/do not renew your licensure in your home jurisdiction.

 - Resources to support your practice in British Columbia